coltonmilbrandt/gwin-protocol/README.md

 brownie compile
 ```

-3. Set up your private key (use a test wallet!) and run deploy script with goerli network flag and copy contract address from logs
+3. Set up your private key (use a test wallet!) and run deploy script with goerli network flag and copy contract address from logs.

 > Note: You may need to clear the build folder between deployments and testing, particulary when you restart ganache or change networks.
 You can safely delete the build folder so that the proper contract is referenced.

+> Note: Make sure you have enough test ETH.
+Change the amount in the deploy_pools.py script if needed, and make sure you have enough left for gas.

 ```
 brownie run scripts/deploy_pools.py --network goerli